Edward Klein: Professional life

 Klein is the former foreign editor of Newsweek and served as the editor-in-chief of The New York Times Magazine from 1977 to 1987.
 He frequently contributes to Vanity Fair and Parade and writes a weekly celebrity gossip column in Parade called "Walter Scott's Personality Parade" under the pseudonym "Walter Scott."
 (The Walter Scott pseudonym had originally been used by Lloyd Shearer, who wrote the column from 1958 to 1991.)
 He also writes books, many of which have been on The New York Times Best Seller list.
 Additionally, he was the principal for the Business Communications School at The Euclid High School Complex.
 He was photographed by Humans of New York photographer Brandon Stanton, on June 12, 2014, which led to his personal website crashing due to a high volume of visitors.
 Klein is also a contributor for the New York Post.

 Personal life

-Klein is the father of two grown children, Karen (former manager of the Four Seasons restaurant in New York City), and Alec (a professor at Northwestern University).
+Klein is the father of two grown children, Karen (former manager of the Four Seasons restaurant in New York City), and Alec (a former professor at Northwestern University).
 He has been divorced twice.
 He was married to Dolores J. Barrett, senior vice president for Worldwide Public Relations at Polo Ralph Lauren, who died on 24 December 2013 in Manhattan.
 Klein is the stepfather-in-law of Ruth Shalit.